mmfrenkel/chirp/README.md

 These routes makes the following endpoints available:

 * `/`: default, servers the `index.html` file.
-* `/api/create_user`: accepts an XMLHttpRequest `POST` request to create a new user/username.
+* `/api/create_user`: accepts an AJAX XMLHttpRequest `POST` request to create a new user/username.
 This request must contain the username information.
-* `/api/messages`: accepts an XMLHttpRequest `POST` request containing an "uncleaned" channel name and returns a result containing the list of messages/announcements available.
+* `/api/messages`: accepts an AJAX XMLHttpRequest `POST` request containing an "uncleaned" channel name and returns a result containing the list of messages/announcements available.
-* `/api/available_channels`: accepts an XMLHttpRequest `POST` request for new channels that returns a list of the names of the channels stored on the server.
+* `/api/available_channels`: accepts an AJAX XMLHttpRequest `POST` request for new channels that returns a list of the names of the channels stored on the server.

 Additionally, this server uses Flask-SocketIO in order to register the following